newsboat/newsboat/doc/internal/howto-update-snap.markdown

 This document outlines how to rebuild the snap and push it out.

-NOTE: these instructions are rather rough at the moment.
-Please polish as you encounter problems.

 You'll need:
-- a machine with Snap installed (I'm using a virtual machine running Ubuntu 18.04);
+- a machine with Snap installed (I'm using a virtual machine running Ubuntu 20.04);
 - login and password for the snap's owner account.

 1. Navigate to your local clone of Newsboat.